Child Welfare and Human Trafficking

 $3.00 | CEU Hours:1.00 | Beginning

-This course is NOT approved in Florida for Human Trafficking credit.This course is not approved by NBCC for NCC certification renewal.
-To renew your NCC certification, view our list of NBCC specific approved courses.
+This course is NOT approved in Florida for Human Trafficking credit.*This course is not approved for NBCC renewal.
+Please see our NBCC category of courses here.

 CEU Course Description